 It can be very unsafe to detox from alcohol at home.
-Somebody with a physical dependency on alcohol is at a high level of danger when going through withdrawals, with increasingly serious symptoms emerging over a series of days.
-The side effects of detoxing from alcohol can be severe: alcohol detox can cause death.
+Somebody with a physical dependency on alcohol is at a high level of danger when going through alcohol withdrawal syndrome, with increasingly serious symptoms emerging over a series of days.
+Without clinical management under a rehab health professional, withdrawal delirium can cause death.

 Ensure that the process is overseen by a medical professional who can provide support, treatment, and monitor your condition.
 That is the best and healthiest way to safely detox from alcohol.

-Before you start detoxing, we need to know more about your situation.
-In a free, hour-long consultation session, we'll ask you some questions about your alcohol addiction and gauge the severity of the problem.
-With that information, we can put together a detoxing plan that will maximise your safety and the likelihood of your staying sober.
+Before you start detoxing; we need to know more about your situation.
+In a free, hour-long consultation session, we'll ask you some questions about your addiction and gauge the severity of the problem.
+With that information, we can put together a detoxing plan to maximise your safety and the likelihood of your staying sober.

 With a 28-Day Detox Program, the physical effects of alcohol withdrawal are managed by a medical team.
 Through therapy, the emotional and psychological effects of alcohol addiction will also begin to be treated.